Course Web Sites

 morphology and mechanics of the vertebrae and osteoderms of dissorophid

-amphibians, and a project on the morphology and evolution of the wrist
+amphibians, and a project on the anatomy, function, and evolution of the wrist

-hopefully provide a clearer insight into the location of early
+hopefully provide a clearer insight into the locomotion of early

 - Dilkes, D.W. and A. Arcucci.
 2012.
 Proterochampsa barrionuevoi